Bringing Family to Brazil: Family Reunion Visa Complete Guide

 • Visa is tied to sponsor’s visa (if sponsor’s visa expires, dependent visa expires)

-• If sponsor leaves Brazil, dependent visa becomes invalid
+• If sponsor leaves Brazil permanently, dependent visa may become invalid

-• Subject to same criminal/conduct standards as other residents
+• Subject to same criminal conduct standards and deportation rules as other foreign residents

 Duration: Dependent visa valid for same period as sponsor’s visa